What is ERP? A Comprehensive Guide to Enterprise Resource Planning

 Thus, ERP systems can grow with a business.
 Moreover, a small business can benefit significantly from having the ERP system in place before growth because ERP will enable it to grow and scale more rapidly.

 Cloud ERP options also make ERP even more accessible and cost-effective, especially for smaller businesses.
-Cloud ERP systems also ensure scalability, with companies procuring more modules and getting provisioned more resources as needed.
+Cloud ERP systems also ensure scalability, with companies procuring more modules and getting provisioned more resources as needed while they grow.

 Thus, a business with a successful ERP implementation can be more agile.
 It can grow as needed to seize and respond to business opportunities as they come.